Science Lesson: Understanding Reproduction and Fungi Structures

 In this lesson, students explore the phenomena of reproduction with a mushroom dissection, connecting the different structures of the fungi with its ability to reproduce.

-Most fungi reproduce asexually most of the time.
-This is because of the advantages to asexual reproduction: it is more efficient, taking less time and producing more offspring.
+- Asexual reproduction is more efficient, taking less time and producing more offspring.
 In asexual reproduction, the spores hold a copy of the parent’s full set of genetic information.

 Prepared hands-on materials, full year grade-specific curriculum, and personalized live professional development designed to support mastery of current state science standards.